philenz/awsplus/README.md

 1. Who added the rule
 2. When was the rule added
 3. Description of the rule (e.g.: what is the ip address range for)

+##### To Do

+* Write a Lambda function to write an SQS message when a security group ingress is changed.
+* Write DB init to create/populate database if not already done.
+* Write code to update database when read message from SQS.

 ##### Design